Hirvensaloa/version-detection-framework/README.md

 # Introduction

 This project is part of my master thesis.
-The repository contains a dataset and source code for a framework.
+The repository contains the thesis document and source code for a framework.
 The framework is used to create unique fingerprints for Helm chart applications.
 The goal is to be able to classify network traffic traces that belong to a certain Helm chart version or not.

 The framework itself is split into three parts: Data collection, Fingerprinting and Classification.
 The data collection part is responsible for collecting network traffic traces from a Kubernetes cluster.
 The fingerprinting part is responsible for creating a unique fingerprint for an application version.
 The classification part is responsible for classifying network traffic traces based on the fingerprints.

-More details can be found in the thesis document.
+More details can be found in the thesis document [here](Version_Sensitive_Network_Traffic_Classification_for_Kubernetes_Applications.pdf).

 # Requirements